 How Long Should Running Two Miles Take?

-How long it takes to run two miles will vary from person to person.
-Experienced runners can run two miles in roughly nine minutes and thirty seconds!
+The time it takes you to run two miles will vary from person-to-person.
+Experienced runners typically can run two miles in under 10 minutes!

-And don't worry if you need to switch to walking for part of your run.
-It is far more important that you cover the distance and go out again that week than pushing yourself too far and ending up with an injury.
+Also, don't worry if you need to switch to walking for part of your run.
+It's far more important to cover the distance and continue running during the week, than to push yourself too far and injure yourself.

-It is far better to take it slow and work up to running for the entire two miles than to be put off by how quickly it takes the top runners.
-Focus on yourself and the speed will come with time.
+Take it slow and work up to running for the entire two miles.
+Focus on yourself, and the speed will come with time.

 How Long Should Walking Two Miles Take?